Handpicked: Off–Grid Retreats in Scotland

 • Traditional one-bedroom Highland croft, fully off-grid

-• Wood-burning stove, gas-powered kitchen, and rainforest shower
+• Wood-burning stove, gas-powered kitchen, and outside shower

 • Outdoor wood-fired bathtub and campfire pit for starlit evenings